Avanade/emtech-distributed-data/docs/confidential-ledger-setup.md

 `N.B Using the provided script will create and upload a cert for you, so you will not need to create your own cert`

-### Steup - Register an Application
+### Setup - Register an Application

-In order to use the python SDK without using your Azure Default Credentials through VS code, in order to run the solution on a server for example we will need a client app id and a client secret.
+To run the application on a server, you'll need to register a client application ID and a client secret.
+In development, you can use the Python SDK

 Follow the instructions [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) to use your Azure subscription to generate the required information.

-Add teh following information to your .env file:
+Add the following information to your .env file:

 ```
 AZURE_TENANT_ID = ""